zkhatami88/JOSSSubmission/paper.md

 # Summary

-HPX is a C++ Standard Library for Concurrency and Parallelism [@heller2017hpx; @hpx_github; @tabbal2011preliminary] for distributed and parallel prgramming based on an Asynchronous Many Task (AMT) runtime system.
-It implements all of the corresponding facilities as defined by the ISO C++ Standard.
-Additionally, in HPX we implement functionalities proposed as part of the ongoing C++ standardization process.
+HPX is a C++ Library for Concurrency and Parallelism [@heller2017hpx; @hpx_github; @tabbal2011preliminary] for distributed and parallel programming based on an Asynchronous Many Task (AMT) runtime system.
+It implements the concurrency and parallelism facilities as defined by the ISO C++ Standard yet extends them to run in a distributed context.
+Additionally, HPX implements functionalities proposed as part of the ongoing C++ standardization process.

-In the following, the compoments of HPX and their references are listed:
+The compoments of HPX and their references are listed below:

-- Thread Manager [@kaiser2009parallex] handles the light-weighted user level threads.
-HPX provides follwing pre-defined scheduling olicues: static, thread local, and hierarchical.
+- **Thread Manager** [@kaiser2009parallex] The thread manager manages the light-weighted user level threads created by HPX.
+HPX provides follwing pre-defined scheduling olicues **(?)**: static, thread local, and hierarchical.
-- Parcelport [@kaiser2009parallex; @biddiscombe2017zero] as an active-message networking layer that enables running functions close to the objects they operate on.
-This also implicitly overlaps computation and communication.
-For the communication between nodes the tcp protocol, the Message passing Interface (MPI), or libfabric [@daiss2019piz] is supported.
-- Active Global Address Space (AGAS) [@kaiser2014hpx] that supports load balancing via object migration and enables exposing a uniform API for local and remote execution.
+- **Active Global Address Space (AGAS)** [@kaiser2014hpx] To support distributed objects, HPX has implemented an address resolution component similar to the PGAS model. **Citation** This layer enables HPX to exposing a uniform API for local and remote execution.
+Unlike PGAS, however, AGAS provides the user with the ability to move global objects in a distributed system without needing to create a new Global Identifier (GID) This enables AGAS to support load balancing via object migration.
-- Performance counters [@grubel2016dynamic], which are mapped using a unique symbolic name to AGAS for the introspection at computaton time by the application or the run time system.
-HPX provides performance counters for its netwoerking, global addressing, thread scheduling, and an iterface to write application specific performance counters.
-- Autonomic Performance Environment for Exascale (APEX) [@huck2015autonomic], an in-situ profiling and adaptive tuning framework.
-- Integration of GPUs with HPX.Compute [@copik2017using] and HPXCL [@diehl2018integration; @martin_stumpf_2018_1409043] for providing a single source solution to heterogeneity.
+    **More?**
+- **Parcelport** [@kaiser2009parallex; @biddiscombe2017zero]
+    This component is an active-message networking layer.
+    The parcelport is able to leverage AGAS in order to launch functions on global objects regardless of where they are in a distributed system.
+    Additionally its asynchronus protocol enables the
+    parcelport to implicitly overlap communication and computation.
+    The parcelport is modular to suport multiple communication libary backends.
+By default HPX supports tcp, Message passing Interface (MPI), and libfabric [@daiss2019piz].
+- **Performance counters** [@grubel2016dynamic]
+    HPX provides its users with a uniform suite of global counters to monitor system metrics.
+These counters have names registered with AGAS which enables the users to easily query for different metrics at runtime. **(Check me)** Additionally, HPX provides an API for users to create their own counters to gather infromation customize to thier own applicaiton.
+    By default HPX provides performance counters for networking, AGAS performance, and thread scheduling.
+- **Autonomic Performance Environment for Exascale (APEX)** [@huck2015autonomic] Often, modern applications must adapt to runtime environments to ensure acceptable performance.
+APEX enables this flexibility by accepting user provided policies that are triggered by defined events.
+    In this way, features such as parcel coalescing **Cite** can adapt to the current phase of an application or eve state of a system.
+- **Accelerator Support**
+    HPX has suport for two methods of integration with GPUs:
+    HPXCL [@diehl2018integration; @martin_stumpf_2018_1409043] and HPX.Compute [@copik2017using]
+    HPXCL provides users the ability to manage GPU kernels through a global object.
+This enables HPX to coordinate the launcing and synchonization of CPU and GPU code.
+    HPX.Compute [@copik2017using] aims to provide a single source solution to heterogeneity by automatically generating GPU kernels from C++ code.
+This enables HPX to launch both CPU and GPU kernels as dictated by the current state of the system.

-HPX is utilzed in a diverse set of applications: Octo-Tiger [@@daiss2019piz; @heller2019harnessing; @pfander2018accelerating], a astrophysic code for stellar mergers, libGeoDecomp [@Schafer:2008:LGL:1431669.1431721], a library for stencil code based computer simulations, and NLMech [@diehl2018implementation], a simulation tool for non-local models, e.g. Peridyanmics.
+HPX is utilzed in a diverse set of applications:
+Octo-Tiger [@@daiss2019piz; @heller2019harnessing; @pfander2018accelerating],
+a astrophysic code for stellar mergers, libGeoDecomp [@Schafer:2008:LGL:1431669.1431721], a library for stencil code based computer simulations, and NLMech [@diehl2018implementation], a simulation tool for non-local models, e.g. Peridyanmics.

 # Acknowledgements